anicolson/bidirectional_2018/README.md

 A trained model can be downloaded from [here](https://www.dropbox.com/s/ecp4a3orzht3j2h/epoch-15.zip?dl=0).
 The model was trained with a sampling rate of 16 kHz.

 ## Training
+The following clean speech and noise was used to train the given model:
 ### Clean Speech:
 - The *train-clean-100* set from the the Librispeech corpus (28,539 utterances).
 - The CSTR VCTK Corpus (42,015 utterances).